sammlapp/training_gui/plan.md

 - binary review: as in binary_classification_review.py, there is a multi-select for 'yes' 'no' 'uncertain' or 'unlabeled' for each audio clip.
 A visual effect (eg colored outline green/yellow/red/grey) indicates the current label of the clip.
 Optionally, the user can toggle on "show comment field" and write text comments. `annototation` value is yes/no/uncertain or empty (nan) for not annotated
 - multi-class review: each audio clip panel has multi-select (react-select) instead of multi-select of yes/no/uncertain/unlabeled. `annotation` column will contain a comma-separated list of classes ['a','b'].
 Empty list [] indicates annotated and no classes, whereas empty / nan indicates the clip has not been annotated.
 - implement a settings panel with spectrogram window length, frequency bandpass range, dB range, colormap, number of rows and columns for grid of displayed clips, show/hide comments field, show/hide file name

+## build strategy
+- implement saving and loading all inference settings, including paths, to a config file.
+The path to the config file will be the single argument taken by the inference.py script.
+- we will use pyinstaller to build an executable for the backend scripts EXCLUDING ml and heavy dependencies (no predict, train embed).
+The scripts should only depend on pandas, matplotlib, numpy, librosa, etc. They will not require pytorch, opensoundscape, or bioacoustics-model-zoo
+- we will build frozen python enviornment(s) that will be downloaded on an as-needed basis: for now, just dipper_pytorch_env.yml which we will build using conda-pack to create a .tar.gz.
+- inference will run in the background by writing a config file, and running the python script specifying the inference environment python, something like `/path/to/dipper_pytorch_env/bin/python inference.py --config inference_config.yml &"
+- make sure we can build the app, communicate between the frontend and backend with the pyinstaller compiled simpler backend enviornment, build the distributable environment with conda-pack, and run a simple python script using the conda-pack env

 ## Shortcuts for review tab (when in grid view):
 - generally, use ctrl for window and cmd for mac